As Brexit goes down to the line, EU's Barnier to travel to London

 A “no deal” exit would snarl borders, spook financial markets and sow chaos through the delicate supply chains that stretch across Europe and beyond -- just as the world grapples with the vast economic cost of the COVID-19 outbreak.

-Reporting by Gabriela Baczynska and John Chalmers in Brussels and Guy Faulconbridge in London; Editing by Catherine Evans
+Reporting by Gabriela Baczynska in Brussels and Guy Faulconbridge in London; Editing by Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.